-We aim to produce disciplined, multi-skilled and creative practitioners; thoughtful actors who want to take responsibility for shaping their own careers.
-Acting talent alone is not enough to sustain a career.
+We aim to produce versatile, creative and thoughtful actors, able to take responsibility for shaping their own careers.

 Average places available: Up to 36 each year